A welcome from the Director

 Welcome to Jewish Studies!

-The Taube Center for Jewish Studies offers an interdisciplinary program for the study and understanding of Jewish cultures, literatures, languages, religion, politics, and history.
+The Taube Center for Jewish Studies is proud to work with partners from around the campus and around the community to continue advancing the interdisciplinary study and understanding of Jewish people, cultures, literatures, languages, religion, politics, and history.

 - research focusing on contemporary Jewish life

 - short stories written on a Jewish theme

 - papers written on a Jewish them, and more specifically, work on the Holocaust

 - a service-learning fellowship for the summer